Crimson Fire Loropetalum

 This long-lived woody shrub grows about 6 inches in a season.
 These compact plants are very neat and tidy with a sweet mounding habit and a low canopy.

 You can prune them back to conform to any landscape setting.
-If you plan for their mature height and spread, you may never to prune them at all!
+If you plan for their mature height and spread, you may never have to prune them at all!

 It's also known as the Chinese Fringe Flower and is pretty enough to stand out because of the richly colored leaves, but well-behaved enough to blend in and showcase other shrubs and flowers in the garden.
 It's frilly neon pink flowers are set off perfectly against the dark red foliage in early spring.